Jackie Ferrara: Early life and career

-Characteristics of Ferrara's work include wooden pyramid or ziggurat structures with accompanying horizontally stacked steps, "meticulous craftmanship... reference to generic types of non-Western building, such as those of Mesoamerica and Egypt, and to geometric form."
+Characteristics of Ferrara's work include wooden pyramid or ziggurat structures with accompanying horizontally stacked steps, "meticulous craftsmanship ... reference to generic types of non-Western building, such as those of Mesoamerica and Egypt, and to geometric form."
 She further experimented with cutting away sections and moved away from having four identical sides on her pyramids.
 Some of Ferrara's exhibitions included her graph paper drawings, "testifying to her methods of elaboration."
 One of her earliest mature works was 1974's "Hollow Core Pyramid".

 Other well-known works of the period include "Curved Pyramid" and "Stacked Pyramid", both 1973.
 In the 1980s, Ferarra began working on a smaller scale, producing plywood works she called "wallyards" or "courtyards" that looked like models rather than finished sculptures.
-She added complexity to these works by combining multiple kinds of wood in a single work and experimenting with different stains:Looking like models that could serve as the basis for large-scale outdoor works, these pieces have rectangular decks, flanked by one or more walls; they also sometimes include stairways and geometric motifs that mirror others on the opposing plane.
+She added complexity to these works by combining multiple kinds of wood in a single work and experimenting with different stains:

+Looking like models that could serve as the basis for large-scale outdoor works, these pieces have rectangular decks, flanked by one or more walls; they also sometimes include stairways and geometric motifs that mirror others on the opposing plane.
 After often choosing two shades of plywood for the wallyards, Ferrara in 1982 started using stains, which she limited to black, red and yellow and diluted so as to leave the grain of the wood visible.
 Colour allowed for more complicated patterning and geometry, as in Wall Set/Yellow (1983; Steven Goldberg collection, New York).
-Like many works by Ferrara from this and other periods, this sculpture derives some of its complexity from being composed of more than one type of wood (pine and poplar).Another series of small works, which Ferrara referred to as "places," grew out of these works.
-Many look like small-scale models of temples, yet defy "specific historical dating... seeming simultaneously ancient, modern and even futuristic in some cases".
+Like many works by Ferrara from this and other periods, this sculpture derives some of its complexity from being composed of more than one type of wood (pine and poplar).

+Another series of small works, which Ferrara referred to as "places", grew out of these works.
+Many look like small-scale models of temples, yet defy "specific historical dating ... seeming simultaneously ancient, modern and even futuristic in some cases".

-Since the 1980s, Ferrara's work has shifted to commissions for outdoor settings.
-Her "public environments" in the 1980s and 1990s "deal primarily with surface – floor areas, walkways and platforms – and the arrangement of geometric patterns...
-Ferrara has favoured the use of tiles (granite, slate and terracotta, for example) to compose such elements as chequerwork, triangle and bands of various sizes that traverse space in sometimes unpredictable directions."
+From the 1980s forward, Ferrara's work shifted to commissions for outdoor settings.
+Her "public environments" in the 1980s and 1990s "deal primarily with surface—floor areas, walkways and platforms—and the arrangement of geometric patterns ...
+Ferrara favoured the use of tiles (granite, slate and terracotta, for example) to compose such elements as chequerwork, triangle and bands of various sizes that traverse space in sometimes unpredictable directions."

+Personal life and death

+Ferrara married jazz musician Don Ferrara (remarriage) in 1955; they separated in 1957.
+Ferrara lived in Tuscany in 1959–1960.
+Ferrara died by physician-assisted suicide in Basel, Switzerland, on October 22, 2025, at the age of 95.